 Performance outcomes Examples that achieve aspects of the Performance Outcomes Site area PO1 No example provided.
-The development is located on a lot which has an area and dimensions capable of accommodating a well-designed and integrated building and associated facilities incorporating: a. vehicle access, parking and manoeuvring areas; b. efficient and useable communal (for Rooming accommodation (69) or Retirement facility (67) with dependant living) and private open space areas; c. deep planting zones and landscaping; d. adequate buffering to adjacent properties.
+The development is located on a lot which has an area and dimensions capable of accommodating a well-designed and integrated building and associated facilities incorporating: a. vehicle access, parking and manoeuvring areas; b. attractive usable and multi-functional communal and private open space areas; deep planting zones and landscaping; C. d. adequate buffering to adjacent properties.
 Note - Refer to Planning Scheme policy - Residential design for details and examples.